IbrahimAlAzhar/ibrahim.github.io/README.md

 ### In Progress
 - “Assessing the limitations sections in scientific article with LLM.”.
 Here, we extract the scientific article's limitations sections using a parsing tool.
 After extracting the limitation sections, we applied various LLMs for topic modeling GPT 3.5, GPT 4, Llama 2, and LLM for summarization.
-- “Generate open review from scholarly article”.
+- “Generate open review from the scholarly article.”
 Take the text from a scientific article and generate the open review using LLM.
 - “Generate Limitations from the scholarly article.”
 Considering various sections and texts from scholarly articles and generating limitation sections using various LLMs and Retrieval Augmented Generation.
 <!-- - “Design a scientific paper architecture/flowcharts from texts with LLM.”
 Take images with captions from scientific articles and train a vision language multimodal LLM.
 Then, take the caption and generate the flowcharts or architecture of the research paper. -->
 • “Scientific Image as a Limitation.”
 We are working on images of scientific articles and using algorithms like